IO-Design-Team/hive_ce/hive/README.md

 2. Run the `build_runner`
 3. Copy the content of `hive_schema.g.yaml` to `lib/hive/hive_adapters.g.yaml`
+4. Run the `build_runner` again
-4. Revert the `build.yaml` changes
+5. Revert the `build.yaml` changes
-5. Delete the `hive_schema.g.yaml` file
+6. Delete the `hive_schema.g.yaml` file
-6. Finally, remove all explicit `HiveType` and `HiveField` annotations from your model classes
+7. Finally, remove all explicit `HiveType` and `HiveField` annotations from your model classes

 ### Explicitly defining HiveTypes